Carreau/ipython-wiki/IPEP-13:-Updating-the-Message-Spec.md

 and we got a remarkable amount right.
 But we didn't get everything right, and we want to clean some things up prior to 1.0.

+## Renamed message types

 A few names need to change, because they are Python-specific, and our message spec is not.

-**NOTE: Since these names have notebook format implications, they will not be changed until 2.0**
+**NOTE: Since these names have notebook format implications, they will not be changed until 3.0**

 - `pyin` will become `execute_input`
 - `pyout` will become `execute_result`